-The Companies Registration Office (CRO) has introduced mandatory electronic filing for the submission of the following documents since 1 June 2017 in accordance with S.I.
+The Companies Registration Office (CRO) introduced mandatory electronic filing for the submission of the following documents on 1st June 2017 in accordance with S.I.
 No. 458 of 2016 and Section 897, Companies Act 2014.

-This applies to all Irish companies.
-Companies and Presenters should ensure that they provide the correct email addresses to ensure they are alerted when their documents are sent back as they will no longer receive a letter or documents by post.
+This change applied to all Irish companies.
+Companies and Presenters should ensure that they provide the correct email addresses to ensure they are alerted, if and when their documents are sent back, as they do not receive a letter or their documents by post.

 Once the B1 (Annual Return form) has been filed on CORE within 28 days of it annual return date, the Financial Statements must be uploaded as a PDF no later than the end of the second 28 days and before the signature page is delivered to the CRO.
 Payment must be made for an annual return online.
 The filing fee for an e-B1 is €20.
 Remember that if you have chosen to pay by credit card, payment will be taken immediately and is NON REFUNDABLE (as we cannot store card details).
 If you would prefer to pay by customer account, payment will not be deducted from your customer account until signatures are applied.
 Open a customer account online.
 If an annual return is filed late, late filing penalties apply and, where applicable, the company also loses its entitlement to claim audit exemption in the current year and in the following year